StackVista/stackstate-docs/stackpacks/integrations/dotnet-apm.md

 To start instrumentation for your dot net application, add the `Datadog.Trace` [NuGet package](https://www.nuget.org/packages/Datadog.Trace) to your application.

-This can be done using in number of ways:
+You can do this in a number of ways:

 * Using Package Manager